How being a caregiving spouse affects you? Taking care of a chronically ill partner.

 My wife’s illnesses caused her to leave her dream job as a dance teacher-performer, and she began to work part-time as a health care secretary.

-That alone lessen our income, not mentioned the time off I had to take when M needed me the most.
+That alone lessen our income, not to mention the time off I had to take when M needed me the most.

 There were times when I had to take two months straight of work in order to take care of my wife.
 It affected our income further.
 I could only take so much of holiday pay, the rest, I had to somehow save with my wife.